twilightscapes/pirate-test-config/README.md

 ## Setup

-- With Pirate, there is no need to open code files to configure and setup.
+- With PIRATE, there is no need to open code files to configure and setup.
 - All set up and control is done through the built-in CMS.
 - Create an account @ [KeyStatic](https://keystatic.com)
 - Connect your Keystatic account to your Github repo